secretstartups/handbook/content/handbook/marketing/blog/release-posts/_index.md

 - Has high demand from customers or the wider community (measured by discussion or upvotes on an epic/issue)
 - Feature ties into a current Marketing narrative or campaign
 - All `primary` features should have a corresponding entry in `features.yml` as well as a photo or video in the release post item block.
-- Beta features may be included as primary, secondary items, or as an extra, but must clearly reflect the `Beta` status.
+- Beta features may be included as primary, or secondary items, but must clearly reflect the `Beta` status.
-- Experimental features are not to be included in release posts.
+- Experimental features are not to be included as primary or secondary items to the release posts.

+#### Experimental Features

+To include an experimental feature in the release post, use the [experiment template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/release_posts/unreleased/samples/experiment_feature.yml), when creating a release post item in the `unreleased` directory.
+Experiment features are displayed in their own section of the release post.

 ### Reviews